Ethanjheo/Market-analysis/charts/05-09-2025/025-09-05_Trade_Setup.md

 - **Uncertainty Factors**:
   - Breakdown below **0.382 retracement** may shift pattern into a potential **Double Bottom** formation.
   - In such case, the **original view is invalidated**, requiring flexibility in strategy.
-- **Variable Leverage**:
-  - If upward momentum strengthens within the trendline, **leverage scaling from 5x to 10x** may be applied for amplification.

 ---